truittj/bootstrap_portfolio/README.md

 # bootstrap_portfolio

-This is a frame work to my portfolio created with Bootstrap and custom CSS
+This is a frame work to my portfolio created with Bootstrap and custom CSS.